SonarQube Server Shows You the Benefits of Clean Code and the Clean as You Code Methodology

 Dismiss Issues Marked as “Accepted” And Keep Track Of How Many

 Developers can now mark an issue as “accepted” instead of “won’t fix”, including clear messaging explaining how accepting the issue contributes to technical debt.
-SonarQube keeps track of the issues marked as accepted and shows the number of accepted issues in the branch summary and pull request decoration.
+SonarQube Server keeps track of the issues marked as accepted and shows the number of accepted issues in the branch summary and pull request decoration.
 The branch summary shows the number of accepted issues in new code and overall code.
 The pull request decoration in the DevOps CI platform of your choice displays the number of accepted issues.
 Clicking on the accepted issue count in any location will bring you to the list of accepted issues with details on why they are issues.
 Altogether, these views help development teams understand the accumulation of technical debt by accepting issues and how they counter Clean as You Code.

 (see the screen captures above with the accepted issues category)

-Available in Community Edition | Developer Edition | Enterprise Edition | Data Center Edition
+Available in Community Build | Developer Edition | Enterprise Edition | Data Center Edition

 Faster Scan Times